Breast Cancer Research in Robert Clarke's Laboratory

 Breast Cancer: An Introduction

-In the next 12 months, the American Cancer Society estimates that there will be over 62,000 newly diagnosed cases of in situ breast cancer (often called ductal carcinoma in situ or DCIS) and approximately 220,000 newly diagnosed cases of invasive breast cancer in the United States.
+In the next 12 months, American Cancer Society estimates there will be over 62,000 newly diagnosed cases of in situ breast cancer and approximately 220,000 newly diagnosed cases of invasive breast cancer in the United States.
+In situ cancers arise either in the ducts (ductal carcinoma in situ; DCIS) or lobules of the breast (lobular carcinoma in situ; LCIS) and have not invaded local tissues.
+Invasive breast cancers have grown into the local tissues of the breast.
 Over 40,000 women will die of breast cancer during this period, the equivalent of one breast cancer death every 13 minutes.
 Lifetime risk of developing breast cancer is modified by several factors related to development (e.g., weight at birth, age at menarche), reproductive life (e.g., parity, breast feeding, age at menopause), lifestyle (e.g., obesity, alcohol consumption), inheritance (e.g., mutant BRCA1).
 The molecular events that drive breast cancer progression towards more aggressive forms are largely unknown in both sporadic and inherited breast cancers.
 Randomized clinical trials and large meta-analyses show that breast cancer patients derive a statistically significant survival benefit from endocrine therapy and cytotoxic chemotherapy, tamoxifen (antiestrogen), letrozole (aromatase inhibitor), doxorubicin (anthracycline) and paclitaxel (taxane) being among the most effective single agents.
 The overall survival benefit gained from current systemic therapies largely reflects the abilities of cytotoxic and endocrine agents to modify breast cancer cell survival such that cells are driven down an irreversible cell death pathway.
 Despite the benefits of therapy, advanced breast cancer largely remains an incurable disease for most women, and new treatment regimens and schedules have led to only incremental decreases in breast cancer related mortality.
 A better understanding of the factors that regulate breast cancer cell survival/death is central to improving breast cancer outcomes in women.

 While multiple molecular subtypes of breast cancer have been reported in recent years, only three molecular markers remain central to the direction of specific therapies: estrogen receptor alpha (ER; HUGO gene symbol = ESR1); progesterone receptor (HUGO gene symbol = PGR); ERBB2 (cErbB2, HER2/neu; HUGO gene symbol = ERBB2)